mattepozz/github-expand/README.md

-# github-expand
+# GitHub Expand
-Chrome extension to expand comments in GitHub
+Chrome extension to expand comments in GitHub.

+Press repeatedly for optimal results.